adithyarao3103/BFSS-CPPCODE/README.md

 ![](/DATA_ANALYSIS/CPP/NOCOMM/nocomm.png)

-We see that turning off the commutator term leads to the anomalous behavior turned off and the correlator displaying the expected exponential decay.
+We observe that turning off the commutator term results in the suppression of the anomalous behavior, with the correlator exhibiting the expected exponential decay.

 ### [Correlators With The Fermionic Terms in The Action](/DATA_ANALYSIS/FORTRAN/3COLORWITHFERMIONS/)

-To look at the behavior of the correlator under the complete action of the BFSS model, we run the same in the FORTRAN code (since at this stage, it is more efficient and fermionic simulations are exponentially more resource-consuming than bosonic simulations).
+To investigate the behavior of the correlator under the complete action of the BFSS model, we employ the FORTRAN implementation of the code.
+This choice is motivated by the superior computational efficiency of the FORTRAN code as compared to the C++ code which is currently under development, particularly for fermionic simulations, which are significantly more resource-intensive compared to their bosonic counterparts.

 The results are as follows:

 [Temperature=0.10, Number of colors = 3, Number of lattice sites = 16]